 production

-Enforcing the PUMA Code of Conduct on a global level needs conviction and a team of dedicated people to monitor and audit factories.
+Enforcing the PUMA Code of Conduct on a global level requires conviction and a team of dedicated people to monitor and audit factories.
 They provide us with an instant picture of how well factories implement our required standards.

-1. Pre-Audit
+1. PRE-AUDIT

 The Factory receives a self-assessment questionnaire

-2. Kick-off
+2. KICK-OFF

 The auditor has an initial meeting with factory management